open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 OpenTelemetry API should provide a way to obtain a propagator for each supported `Propagator` type.
-Instrumentation library SHOULD call propagators to extract and inject context on all remote calls.
-Propagators depending on the language MAY be set up using various dependency injection techniques or available as global accessors.
+Instrumentation library SHOULD call propagators to extract and inject the context on all remote calls.
+Propagators, depending on the language, MAY be set up using various dependency injection techniques or available as global accessors.